deto-r/gobat/README.md

 # gobat
 gobat makes it easy to schedule one-way or parallel batch processes.

+Create a batch group and run it sequentially.
+The following can be set.
+-Batch group start date and time
+-Interval to check the batch start time
+-Interval from batch group start date and time to next start

+In addition,
+the following can be additionally set in the parallel batch setting.
+-Selection of batches to run in parallel and their priority

 ## Installing
 `$ go get -u github.com/deepoil/gobat`